What is Medicaid Estate Recovery?

 Long-Term Care Medicaid in Arizona, also known as ALTCS, provides long-term care services for low-income seniors or the disabled.
 Under federal law, each state is required to implement a system to recover funds from the estate of a deceased Medicaid recipient.
 During the application process, you will have to acknowledge the state’s right to remaining funds or real property at the time of death.
 For many people, they have no funds to their name or do not own a home so this is not even a consideration.
 For others though, with larger estates (but not enough to privately pay for years of care), this becomes a bigger issue.
 Before applying, the first question many people ask is ‘does Medicaid take your house?’

 Estate recovery is the main fear many people have before they apply to ALTCS.
 Many people forego ALTCS altogether because they do not want to lose assets.
-This is why it is important to consult with experts like Senior Planning before beginning your application.
+This is why it is important to consult with Senior Planning before beginning your application.
 With careful planning, you can avoid much of the headache surrounding estate recovery.

 ALTCS routinely pays out thousands of dollars for each person they enroll.
 Many people use the program for years, receiving care they would never have been able to afford had they not enrolled in ALTCS.
 It makes sense then that the state would attempt to recover some of this money at time of death.
 However, this still comes as a shock to loved ones who understandably were hoping to receive some type of inheritance from their family member.